MoOyeg/Rootless-Podman-For-Prometheus-Grafana/README.md

 # Rootless-Podman-For-Prometheus-Grafana

+## Status: Not working
-## Contains a set of bash scripts to enable the running and installation of Node Exporter, Prometheus and Grafana as rootless containers for Podman on Fedora 31
+##Contains a set of bash scripts to enable the running and installation of Node Exporter, Prometheus and Grafana as rootless containers for Podman on Fedora 31

 ## What do the scripts do